 Setting up a sari-store in the Philippine isn’t as complicated as many other businesses around.
-If you have a small vacant space in the backyard, skills in carpentry and basic arithmetic, and little capital, you can establish your micro-retail facility.
+If you have a small vacant space in the backyard, skills in carpentry and basic arithmetic, and small capital, you can establish your micro retail facility.

-With a lack of understanding between earnings, profits, and capitalization, the problem with the sari-sari store’s failure to prosperity can be traced to necessary money management skills.
-It is essential to be aware of daily cash flow, especially on a business with little profit margins.
+With lack of understanding between earnings, profits and capitalization, the problem with sari-sari store’s failure to prosperity can be traced to basic money management skills.
+It is important to be aware of daily cash flow, especially on a business with little profit margins.
 Without such vision from the store manager, it becomes a proverbial ‘naglaho na parang bula’ on how earnings going nowhere.

 It helps to have a well-structured store management system in place: